 Several years ago, subscription box businesses started booming.

 The idea at its core is fairly simple.
-You and fill it with items that center around a theme.
+You create a beautiful box or package and fill it with items that center around a theme.
 Then, customers sign up for a subscription and they receive a box monthly for example, or perhaps quarterly.

 A lot of these businesses have become popular, and it’s a good revenue model if you can get subscribers because it’s recurring.